mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 So next, let’s number two, “Truly Nonempty.”

-> Since it has been made clear that the essence of all things is empty, i.e., devoid of illusions, the true Mind is eternal, permanent, immutable, pure, and self-sufficient; therefore, it is called "nonempty".
+> Since it has been made clear that the essence of all things is empty, i.e., devoid of illusions, the true Mind is eternal, permanent, immutable, pure, and self-sufficient; therefore, it is called “nonempty”.
 And also there is no trace of particular marks to be noted in it, as it is the sphere that transcends thoughts and is in harmony with enlightenment alone.

 Non-empty, it mentions before anyway, it is implication of excellent, boundless quality which the truth itself possesses.
 The truth is of real entity and has boundless nature of its virtuous quality.
 This is meaning of non-empty.